1partcarbon/1partcarbon.github.io/README.md

 partners we have worked with, it was desided to just display the logos using a css grid.

+The ShieldForce images do not have the cool zoom transision and text on mouse over.
+This would not difficult to add at some point.
+It was left out just to save time and did not seem too important to the message of helping out with ShieldForce.

 ## Development

 ### Live Server